dqmicrosoft/sp2msi-aks/README.md

-# IAC Automation for AKS to access ACR
+# Bring your own Managed Identities for AKS to access ACR

-## Change from Service Principal to Managed Identity with terraform or AZ-cli for an AKS (Azure Kubernetes Service) using ACR (Azure Container Registry)
+## Create or Update your cluster in terraform or Azure CLI for your AKS (Azure Kubernetes Service) access ACR (Azure Container Registry) with bring your own Managed Identities

 ### Managed Identity